Air Fryer Corn on the Cob

 Donna Elick

-Air fryer corn on the cob is a quick, easy, and tasty side dish for any summer meal.
-Make this corn recipe using fresh sweet corn in 15 minutes!
+Air Fryer Corn on the Cob is a quick, easy, and tasty side dish for any summer meal.
+Make roasted corn in air fryer in just 15 minutes!

 5 stars from 1 review